Rast1234/game_mods/FlatoutUltimateCarnage/Lapenko/README.md

-# FlatOutUltimateCarnage

-Lapenko Characters for FOUC
+# Lapenko Characters for FlatOut Ultimate Carnage

 .exe with patched character names.
 Workshop only allows modding game resources, so you need to download this exe and place it in game folder.